itiligent/Guacamole-Installer/ACTIVE-DIRECTORY-HOW-TO.md

 ```
   - **_Important note on `ldap-user-base-dn:`_** _This value sets a position in the directory as a relative root to search within.
 All Guacamole users to be authenticated by Active Directory must be placed in a lower position within the directory tree to this value.
 This line can be added multiple times to more efficiently search across multiple branches of a directory tree._

   - **_Important note on `ldap-max-search-results:`_** _Yes, there is no space before the :200 value.
 In larger environments managing the directory efficiently requires we don't query every object in the tree for every user lookup.
-You may need to adjust this number depending on the number of objects in you tree._
+You may need to adjust this number depending on the number of objects in your tree._

   - **_Important note on `mysql-auto-create-accounts:`_** _This line is optional and can be deleted.
 This line ensures that all Active Directory user accounts will have a matching user account created in the Guacamole db at first logon.
 Local Guacamole accounts are NOT necessarily needed for access to Guacamole connections - these are only necessary when deploying MFA or you want to assign other settings specific to individual users.
-Domain users can be provisioned access to connections without creating local users in the Guacamole db.
+Domain users can be provisioned access to Guacamole sessions connections without creating local users in the Guacamole db.
 For many use cases, manually creating a small number of Guacamole user accounts to their matching domain accounts may be more preferable than all users inheriting access to establish a local account in the Guacamole db.
 See below for manual account setup._

 ## **4. Run the (now customised) LDAP configuration script**